marsidorowicz/reservation-calendar/README.md

 Simple calendar for reservations in horizontal view, free to use for everyone, if you find bug or any mistake please contact me at marsidorowicz@gmail.com

+Calendar accepts two arrays of objects, one is reservation list second a list of Properties (could be an apartment or one of escape rooms etc...)

 ## Available Scripts

 In the project directory, you can run: